piadi-su/i3flow/README.md

 # AUTO TILING FOR I3 (C VERSION)

 A lightweight, fast auto-tiling tool for the **i3 window manager**, written in **C**.
-Inspired by the old Python auto-tiling script, but much faster and more efficient.
+Inspired by the old Python auto-tiling script, but much faster.

 ---